 Of all the topics that I’ve written about in these newsletter articles, this subject matter is the most important theme that underlies ChiWalking and ChiRunning.
 It is such a vast subject, in fact, that there could be an entire book written just on Body Sensing alone.
 That being said, here’s the first installment.

-I'm assuming that if you're reading this, that you are presently occupying a body.
+I’m assuming that if you’re reading this, that you are presently occupying a body.
 Almost everyone I know has one.
-In fact, it's one of the prerequisites to existing on this planet or this plane of existence.
-It's a requirement for participating in life.
-And, since it's our main vehicle for experiencing life, one would think that we would place a pretty high priority on taking good care of it.
-But sometimes it seems as if we take better care of our car than our body.
-I don't think that it's because we like our car so much.
-I think that we are either unaware or out of touch with how huge of a responsibility it is to possess this thing we call a body.
+In fact, it’s one of the prerequisites to existing on this planet or this plane of existence.
+It’s a requirement for participating in life.
+And, since it’s our main vehicle for experiencing life, one would think that we would place a pretty high priority on taking good care of it.
+But, sometimes it seems as if we take better care of our cars than our bodies.
+I don’t think that it’s because we like our cars so much.
+I think that we are either unaware or out of touch with how huge of a responsibility it is to possess a body.

 For example, a stomach ache could be telling you any one of the following things:

 What you ate wasn’t good for you,

 or that you didn’t chew your food well enough,